lmaoclost/NextLevelWeek-1/README.md

 Node, npm and a text editor.
 I'm using VSCode.

 ## BackEnd
 cd to the cloned folder.
+Go to [ItemsControllers](server/src/controllers/ItemsController.ts) and change the image_url to your local IP.
 ```
 $ cd /server
 $ npm install